matrix-org/matrix-content-scanner-python-wip/README.md

     git push origin tag v$version
     ```

- 7. If applicable:
-    Create a *release*, based on the tag you just pushed, on GitHub or GitLab.
+ 7. Create a *release*, based on the tag you just pushed, on GitHub or GitLab.

- 8. If applicable:
-    Create a source distribution and upload it to PyPI:
+ 8. Create a source distribution and upload it to PyPI:
     ```shell
     python -m build
     twine upload dist/matrix_content_scanner-$version*